Montcalm’s Cross Reenactment Weekend

 The whole reenactment lasted about 30 minutes.
 Because of the underbrush, abatis, and slope of the ground in relation to the audience, it looked like French forces were firing at invisible attackers for most of the event.
 Otherwise, it was an exciting and educational afternoon.

 Though a decisive victory for the French, the Battle of Carillon only delayed British capture of the fort.
 French forces abandoned it in 1759 rather than face the prospect of a siege.

-Posted on August 10, 2017, in Forts and Battlefields, History and tagged Fort Carillon, Fort Ticonderoga, French and Indian War, Lake Champlain, Living History, Living History Education Foundation, Louis-Joseph de Montcalm, Montcalm's Cross, Reenactment, Seven Years' War, Siege of Fort Ticonderoga.
+Posted on August 10, 2017, in Forts and Battlefields, History and tagged Fort, French and Indian War, Lake Champlain, Living History, Living History Education Foundation, Montcalm's Cross, Reenactment, Seven Years' War.
 Bookmark the permalink.
 Leave a comment.